MATE currently has 46 regionals across the U.S. and around the world. Find the one nearest to you!

 The competition is divided into different competition classes based on the level of complexity required to build the vehicle.

-EXPLORER class: Universities, colleges and high schools that have previously participated in the MATE competition.
+EXPLORER class: Universities, colleges and high schools that have previously participated in the MATE ROV Competition.
 EXPLORER class teams must create a complex vehicle and have a deep understanding of electronics, electricity, sensors, waterproofing canisters, and other technology.

-RANGER class: High schools, middle schools with robotics experience, and colleges/universities new to robotics.
-RANGER class teams should have a good understanding of robotic systems and electricity.
+RANGER class: High schools, middle schools with robotics experience, RANGER class teams should have a good understanding of robotic systems and electricity.
 Some knowledge of electronics, sensors and waterproofing is helpful.
 If you have experience in land-based robotics competitions, starting out in the RANGER class could be an option.

 NAVIGATOR class: Middle schools with robotics experience, high schools new to robotics and advanced elementary schools with robotics experience.
 Some understanding of robotic systems and electricity is helpful.
 If you have limited experience with land-based robotics competitions, or have robotics experience but no competition experience, NAVIGATOR is a great place to start.